SAP-samples/teched2023-AD263/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called AD263 - Configure Alerting for SAP BTP Using SAP Cloud ALM.

+Get an overview regarding the coverage of the SAP Cloud ALM tool for use with the different components of SAP Business Technology Platform (SAP BTP).
+Configure some of the use cases, from configuration of data collection down to the integration of third-party consumers such as ticket systems.
+Learn how you can replace existing scenarios of SAP Alert Notification service for SAP BTP with SAP Cloud ALM.
+See how to enhance, customize, and troubleshoot integration to third-party event consumers.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to the usage of SAP Cloud ALM as central observability solution for your whole SAP Solution Landscape.
+Escpecially in this session we will focus on the capabilities for customer developed applications in SAP BTP Cloud Foundry.
+You will learn how connect a PaaS application to SAP Cloud ALM, how to navigate Health Monitoring and Integration a& Exception Monitoring and how to set up alerts and notifications.
+To react to alerts, you will learn how to forward the event situations from SAP Cloud ALM to external 3rd party incident management tools.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository

+Very basic knowledge in BTP Cockpit
+Please use the Chrome browser on your Teched laptop

 ## Exercises